 Normal sleep is when you fall asleep quite easily, do not wake up during the night, do not wake up too early, and feel refreshed in the morning.

-During several hours of normal sleep, your brain cycles through five stages of sleep every 90 to 110 minutes.
-These sleep cycles include the 4 stages of non-REM sleep (light to deep sleep) and REM sleep.
+During several hours of normal sleep, your brain cycles through four stages of sleep every 90 to 110 minutes.
+These sleep cycles include the 3 stages of non-REM sleep (light to deep sleep) and REM sleep.
 REM is short for rapid eye movement–describing the quick eye movement that can be observed during deep sleep.
-REM sleep is the lightest stage of sleep, during which a person may wake easily.
+Dreaming occurs during REM sleep.

 There are several sleep satisfaction elements to consider when evaluating your sleep, such as explaining how you feel (a) about your sleep, (b) immediately after your sleep, and (c) during the subsequent day.
 Then evaluate your environmental elements, such as (a) bedding comfort, (b) bedroom temperature, and (c) noise and light in the bedroom.
 Also, evaluate how you feel about (a) the time it takes to fall asleep, (b) the ease with which you fall back to sleep after awakening during a sleep period, and (c) the amount of sleep on weekdays and weekends, as well as how undisturbed your sleep is.
 These are all appropriate contributors to sleep satisfaction.